core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Links are modelled as they are in {{fig-ER-WKC}}.

-## scheme/authority restrictions {#authority}

-The scheme and authority of the registered URI's are stored in the base attribute of the registration.
-Its structure follows the specification of section 6.5 of {{RFC7252}}.
-It is possible to  extend the IP literal address with a zone extension preceded by a "%" character {{RFC6874}}.
-This extension is used mainly for link-local addresses.
-The zone extension MAY be removed from the adddress before the address is stored in the base attribute.
+## Link-local addresses {#linklocal}

+A URI referring to a link-local IP literal can carry a zone extension as defined in {{RFC6874}} Section 6.5 (e.g. the "enp1s0" in "coap://[fe80::1234%25enp1s0]/").
+The zone extension is necessary to dereference such a URI, but also limits its usability to a single host.

+RD setups SHOULD avoid the use of link-local URIs.
+In setups where the use of a single network link is coordinated among all participants, the RD MAY remove the zone extension from base URIs.

 ## Use Case: Cellular M2M {#cellular}